Comprehensive Review: The Heights of Atascosa

 - Staffing

 - The facility has 24/7 awake staff and licensed nurses during day shifts.
-Staff-to-resident ratios are:
+Ask about staff-to-resident ratios on day and night shifts.

 Staff training